-Discourage the Legislature from sweeping any funds not used in a particular fiscal year by the Arizona Commerce Authority (ACA) and its various programs, including the Arizona Competes Fund.
-This is destabilizing and tends to create a use-it-orlose-it mentality, even when conditions warrant funds being carried over to the next fiscal year.
+Restore some of the funding for the ACA, which did not escape the budget sweeps and cuts in the 2024 legislative session.
+Discourage the Legislature from further sweeping any funds not used in a particular fiscal year by the ACA and its various programs, including the Arizona Competes Fund.
 Ensure flexibility as warranted within the ACA's funding for programs to help it achieve its mission.